cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 RSA Containers
 ^^^^^^^^^^^^^^^^^^

-An RSA container is used for grouping RSA priavte keys with their private keys, and optionally a private key passphrase for RSA keys that are passphrase-protected.
+An RSA container is used for grouping RSA private keys with their public keys, and optionally a private key passphrase for RSA keys that are passphrase-protected.

 .. code-block:: json